 X-chromosomal recessive disease, in the majority of patients caused by mutations in the DAX1 gene

 Isolated LH deficiency

-Differentiate the two forms of hypogonadism (primary and secondary) (LH levels), as this has implications for patient evaluation and treatment and makes it possible to identify patients with associated health problems and infertility.
+Differentiate the two forms of hypogonadism (primary and secondary hypogonadism) by determining luteinising hormone and follicle-stimulating hormone levels, as this has implications for patient evaluation and treatment and makes it possible to identify patients with associated health problems and infertility.

 Figure 2: The hypothalamic-pituitary-testes axis